 - Multi sensor system & 4G edge gateways (an industrial Raspberry Pi) with wireless measurements of CO2, temperature, humidity, light and noise level

 - Embedded Linux device management and remote access software qbee

 A Service Level Agreement is only as good as the weakest component in the technology stack

-It became obvious very quickly that the planned service level agreement (SLA) could only be reached when all gateways in all buildings would be actively monitored.
-A smart remote device management system will be able to reduce errors and downtime.
-That was the reason qbee became a central part of the smart building architecture providing both remote access as well as device management.
-In order to be independent of the buildings’ network it was decided to rely on 4G cellular connectivity for gateway to server communication.
-This allows to exclude the smart building’s own network as a source of error and less communication between the central monitoring and each building has to occur.
+To ensure the planned service level agreement (SLA) could be reached, a smart remote device management system was required to reduce errors and downtime.
+Qbee became a central part of the smart building architecture, providing both remote access and device management.
+To avoid any potential sources of error, it was decided to rely on 4G cellular connectivity for gateway-to-server communication, thus excluding the smart building’s own network.

 An IoT platform for smart building and facility management that monitors indoor climate